Soft pumpkin scones with a maple drizzle are irresistible, soft and the perfect addition to any fall or holiday table!

 In my years of baking and learning from my mom, I have learned a couple of tricks a lot the way.

-There are TWO important things I do to any scone, no matter the flavor, the yields a delicious treat!
+There are TWO important things I do to any scone, no matter the flavor, the yield a delicious treat!

 ONE - grating in the COLD butter.
 You want the butter to be cold for all scones!
 Using cold butter ensures that it doesn't start melting before baking.
 That way the cold butter melts WHILE baking resulting in a flaky and perfect scone.
 Just like with pie crust.
 Using a cheese grater helps you get super fine flakes of butter and makes it easier to cut into the flour.

-TWO - brushing heavy cream on top and sprinkling with turbinado sugar.
-The cream gives scones a nice shine to the top making them look pretty AND be even moister PLUS it helps the turbinado sugar stick to the tops.
-Making the scones be light, fluffy, and flaky on the inside and have a little crunch on the tops!
+TWO - brush heavy cream on top and sprinkle with turbinado sugar.
+The cream gives scones a nice shine to the top making them look pretty AND even moister PLUS it helps the turbinado sugar stick to the tops.
+Make the scones light, fluffy, and flaky on the inside, and have a little crunch on the tops!

 - Preheat the oven to 450 degrees.